ben-shepherd/larascript-framework/docs/section-8-events.md

 ## [Section 8] - Events

-Events provde you the ability to subscribe to certain events and have the listeners perform the work in a seperate location, depending on the driver for that Event.
+Events provide you the ability to subscribe to certain events and have the listeners perform the work in a seperate location, depending on the driver for that Event.

 ### [8.1] - Configuration